Trump's $1 trillion infrastructure promise has an obstacle: His own budget cuts

 President Trump says he's creating a $1 trillion plan to rebuild America's roads, bridges and runways.

-"We will create the first class infrastructure our country and our people deserve," Trump said Wednesday in Cincinnati.
+"We will create the first class infrastructure our country and our people deserve," Trump said this week in Cincinnati.
 "It's time to rebuild our country to bring back our jobs."
+On Friday he is scheduled to appear at an infrastructure roundtable at the Department of Transportation.

-Over 10 years, Trump's budget does allocate $200 billion of federal money for infrastructure spending.
-But it also cuts $255 billion in existing infrastructure programs which it calls wasteful, including grants for highway renovation, Native American water facilities and rural airports.
+Over 10 years, Trump's budget allocates $200 billion of federal money for infrastructure spending.
+But it also cuts $255 billion in existing infrastructure programs that it calls wasteful, including grants for highway renovation, Native American water facilities and rural airports.

 Related: Civil engineers say fixing infrastructure will take $4.6 trillion